 Sandra Spencer – Northern Alberta Institute of Technology

-Sandra Spencer has been leading entrepreneurial initiatives at the Northern Alberta Institute for Technology (NAIT) since 2009, where she started the Hatch Business Plan Competition, developed a pre-accelerator program, and brought 3 Day Startup to Canada.
+Sandra Spencer lead the entrepreneurial initiatives at the Northern Alberta Institute for Technology (NAIT) from 2009 to 2016, starting with the Hatch Business Plan Competition and evolving the competition to a Startup program including mentoring and a pre-accelerator program.
+In that time, she helped bring 3 Day Startup to Canada.

-Through her work she has helped to shape the entrepreneurship ecosystem at NAIT and greatly increase opportunities for students to grow, learn, and experiment as entrepreneurs.
+Through her work she has helped to shape the entrepreneurship ecosystem at NAIT and Edmonton and greatly increase opportunities for students to grow, learn, and experiment as entrepreneurs.
+She is now the Growth Programs Manager with Alberta Women Entrepreneurs, running her company, Nimble Strategizing, and continues to facilitate 3DS programs when she can.
 We are proud to have her be a part of the 3DS family.
 Congratulations, Sandra!

 Ida Abdalkhani – Ohio State University

 Ida Abdalkhani, a professor of entrepreneurship at Ohio State University and the University of Michigan, and she brings years of her own incredible experience to the table and to the classroom.
 With three degrees, 5 years of work experience at Procter & Gamble, and her own successful business, Ida is passing on her expertise to her students and the community at large.

 As a beloved professor and a board member at multiple non-profits, Ida embodies giving back after finding her own success.
 And through her work, she is helping to shape the entrepreneurial community around her.

 An entrepreneurship professor and Entrepreneur-In-Residence at Oberlin College, Holley Murchison brings a deep knowledge base to all of her work.
 And through her classes, she is able to create a cross-disciplinary culture that has a strong emphasis on co-creation.